Moose Hide Campaign

 Grounded in Indigenous teachings, the campaign’s symbol—the moose hide pin—represents a personal commitment to honour, respect and protect women and children.
 Over three million pins have been shared to spark dialogue and action across Canada.

-Ontario Tech was recognized as a Moose Hide Campaign Ambassador Campus in 2022 for our commitment to awareness, education and creating safer, more inclusive spaces.Wear a Moose Hide pin
+Ontario Tech was recognized as a Moose Hide Campaign Ambassador Campus in 2022 for our commitment to awareness, education and creating safer, more inclusive spaces.Moose Hide Campaign gathering

-- Mukwa's Den (Shawenjigewining Hall, Room 217).
+- Mukwa’s Den, Shawenjigewining Hall, Room 217

-- Student Engagement and Equity office (Shawenjigewining Hall, Room 210).
+- Student Engagement and Equity Office, Shawenjigewining Hall, Room 210

 Visit a campus kiosk

-- Tuesday, May 13 | 10 a.m. to noon and 2:30 to 4 p.m.
+- Tuesday, May 5 from 10 a.m. to 2 p.m.

-- Monday, May 12 | 1 to 3 p.m.
+- Tuesday, May 12 from 11 a.m. to 4 p.m.

-- Tuesday, May 13 | 10 a.m. to noon and 1 to 3 p.m.
+- Tuesday, May 5 from 10 a.m. to 2 p.m.

-- Wednesday, May 14 | 10 a.m. to noon and 1 to 3 p.m.
+- Tuesday, May 12 from 10 a.m. to 2 p.m.

 Learn more